RESUME ADVICE

 Hard skills

-Essentially, hard skills can be learned, taught, or measured and can be acquired through education or training.
-These are directly related to the job you’re applying for.
-Think of them like tools in a toolbox—you learn how to use them, and you apply them to get the job done.
+Hard skills can be learned, taught, or measured and can be acquired through education or training.
+These are directly related to the job you’re applying for, for example, Python, or Typing speed.

 Soft skills

-The Carnegie Foundation found that a whopping 85% of job success comes from excellent soft skills.
-So, pretty important, right?
 A soft skill is a personality trait that relates to how you interact with people and handle situations.
-They’re much harder to measure, and unlike hard skills, which are job-specific, soft skills apply across many different jobs and industries.
+Think teamwork, flexibility, communication.
+Unlike hard skills, which are job-specific, soft skills apply across many different jobs and industries and are harder to measure.

 The best way to feature your people skills is in your resume profile or experience section, illustrating them with specific examples.